 With the decrease in the quantity of visitors Mangrove Ketapang Urban Aquaculture (KUA), it is important to understand whether motivational factors have an influence on tourists' decisions to visit that destination.
 Therefore, research on the influence of motivation on the decision to choose the ecotourism destination at Mangrove Ketapang Urban Aquaculture will play a crucial part in understanding and developing sustainable tourism in this area.
 This research is urgent because most of the community is already aware of the destination's existence, but has not yet shown high visitation behaviour.
 By understanding tourists' motivations, destination managers can design more targeted promotion strategies, environmental education, and conservation-based program development, particularly to attract first-time visitors and enhance tourist involvement in the preservation of mangrove ecosystems.
-In addition, the outcome of this study are also expected to provide practical contributions to the study of tourist behaviour.
+In addition, the outcome of this study are also expected to provide practical contributions to the development of environmentally conscious ecotourism and theoretical contributions to the study of tourist behaviour.